Whether training for a marathon or logging a few easy miles in the neighborhood, we found the best running shoes for women in 2020.

 Fan Favorite: Brooks Ghost 12 ($130)

-No running shoe article would be complete without mention of the bleloved Brooks Ghost shoe.
-The mesh uppers have just enough stretch to comfortably fit most any foot.
+No running shoe article would be complete without mention of the beloved Brooks Ghost shoe.
+The mesh uppers have just enough stretch to comfortably fit almost any foot.

 Built with segmented “crash pads,” the Ghost 12 really does adapt to your foot strike and provide cushion no matter the type of stride.
 It’s worth noting that this shoe has a lot of heel-to-toe drop at 12 mm, so those wanting a flatter shoe should look elsewhere.

 Anyone looking for a light, neutral running shoe will be happy with the Ghost 12.
 It offers plenty of cushion and energy return without feeling heavy on your foot.
 We found the regular sizes to be great for narrower feet, but they may be too snug otherwise.
 Luckily, these are also available in wide sizes.